lvgl/lv_port_viewe_7_espidf/README.md

 ## Benchmark

-ESP LCD Peripheral API is used to drive the display. esp_lcd_rgb_panel two framebuffers are used as LVGL draw buffers with LV_DISPLAY_RENDER_MODE_DIRECT mode
+ESP LCD Peripheral API is used to drive the display.
+Two internal framebuffers allocated by the driver in the display are used as LVGL draw buffers with LV_DISPLAY_RENDER_MODE_DIRECT mode.

 YouTube video link